QuantumLeaps/qpcpp/examples/lwip/arm-cm/lwip_ek-lm3s6965/README.txt

 Running the QP-lwIP Example
 ---------------------------
-Connect the EK-LM3S6965 board to the wired Ehternet and power it up by plugging in the USB cable.
+Connect the EK-LM3S6965 board to the wired Ethernet and power it up by plugging in the USB cable.
 Immediately after the power-up, you should see the startup screen on the OLED-display.
 The status of the Dining Philosophers should be changing.